 The Canadian Organic Standards (COS) outline requirements for organic farmers.
 The goal of organic production is for farming to be sustainable and environmentally friendly.
 However, there are also a variety of welfare benefits for animals on organic farms.

-The Codes of Practice for farm animal care in Canada outline the minimum expectations for all farmers.
-The COS goes beyond this, making it a good choice for farm animal welfare.
+The Codes of Practice for farmed animal care in Canada outline the minimum expectations for all farmers.
+The COS goes beyond this, making it a good choice for farmed animal welfare.
 Animals on organic farms must have access to more space, the outdoors, and environments that encourage natural behaviours.
 Organic farms are also independently inspected to ensure the standards are being met.
 These are not requirements for conventional Canadian farms.

 A 2020 update of the standards included important improvements for animal welfare: